alayham/devlab-series-automations/README.md

 # Series Index

-- Not all episodes have a git tag.
 - The first episode with a git tag is S01E06
 - All episodes have at least one copy of the video and one copy of the article